 Since its inception in 1988, the Institute has received contract research funding from KKUS, a Delaware corporation that has a representative on the Board of Directors of the Institute.
-Such funding is governed by a research agreement that expires December 31, 2024.
-Under the terms of the research agreement, KKUS can obtain exclusive rights to certain technology resulting from research that was funded in whole or in part by KKUS, subject to all rights relating to United States government grants.
-Funding under the research agreement and other research collaboration agreements totaled \$6,020,000 in 2021 and \$6,019,000 in 2020.
-Reimbursements received under the research agreement and other option or license agreements for patent-related costs totaled \$34,000 and \$16,000 in 2021 and 2020, respectively.
+Such funding is governed by a Research Funding Agreement (RFA), the current version of which expires December 31, 2024.
+Under the terms of the RFA, KKUS is granted a first option to negotiate for an exclusive license to certain Institute technology arising from specific research projects, subject to federal regulations and requirements.
+Funding under the RFA and other research collaboration agreements totaled \$8,137,000 in 2022 and \$6,020,000 in 2021.
+Reimbursements received under the current RFA or predecessor agreements and other option or license agreements for patent-related costs totaled \$16,000 and \$34,000 in 2022 and 2021, respectively.

 The Institute is a party to other agreements with KKUS that provide for the licensing of technology in exchange for license fees and royalties.
 The terms of such agreements are subject to all rights relating to United States government grants.
-License revenue of \$1,300,000 and \$40,000 was recognized under these agreements in 2021 and 2020, respectively.
+License revenue of \$675,000 and \$1,300,000 was recognized under these agreements in 2022 and 2021, respectively.

 The Institute has entered into a shared services agreement to provide certain administrative and laboratory support services to KKUS.
-Payments received for providing such shared services totaled \$394,000 and \$388,000 in 2021 and 2020, respectively.
+Payments received for providing such shared services totaled \$447,000 and \$394,000 in 2022 and 2021, respectively.

 The Institute has entered into a lease agreement for its facilities from KKUS (Note 7).
 The Institute has also entered into a property management agreement to manage and maintain the facilities leased from, and owned by, KKUS.
-Payments received for property management services and building operating costs from KKUS totaled \$791,000 and \$763,000 in 2021 and 2020, respectively.
+Payments received for property management services and building operating costs from KKUS totaled \$826,000 and \$791,000 in 2022 and 2021, respectively.

-Included in the accompanying statements of financial position are prepaid and other receivables from KKUS of \$42,000 and \$6,000 as of December 31, 2021 and 2020, respectively, and payables to KKUS of \$0 and \$351,000 as of December 31, 2021 and 2020, respectively.
+Included in the accompanying statements of financial position are prepaid and other receivables from KKUS of \$10,000 and \$42,000 as of December 31, 2022 and 2021, respectively.

-In 2015, the Institute entered an affiliation agreement whereby the Institute receives annual funding of \$3 million from UCSD, a California university which has a representative on the Board of Directors of the Institute.
-The agreement was effective July 1, 2015, and renews automatically for 12 years.
-Under the terms of the affiliation agreement with UCSD, the Institute's grant funding is annually reported to UCSD for inclusion in their cumulative grant portfolio.
-Funding under the affiliation agreement totaled \$3 million in 2021 and 2020.
+On July 1, 2015, the Institute entered an affiliation agreement whereby the Institute receives annual funding from UCSD, a California university which has a representative on the Board of Directors of the Institute, in exchange for collaboration on research, shared resources, and to accelerate the translation of research work at the Institute into clinical practices at UCSD Health.
+The agreement is effective through 2027, and then renews annually until cancelled by UCSD or the Institute.
+Funding under the affiliation agreement totaled \$3 million in 2022 and 2021.
 The Institute leases facilities space from UCSD (Note 7).

-Included in the accompanying statements of activities are contributions from the Institute's Board of Directors of \$759,000 and \$456,000 for the years ended December 31, 2021 and 2020, respectively.
+Included in the accompanying statements of activities are contributions from the Institute's Board of Directors of \$934,000 and \$759,000 for the years ended December 31, 2022 and 2021, respectively.